dawn-infra-labs/dawn-secure-transport/docs/contributor-guide.md

 - discussions
 - architecture proposals

-All contributions should follow the project’s professional and security‑focused standards.
+All contributions should follow the project’s professional, transparent, and long‑term‑oriented engineering standards.